Skip to content

 Security patch level

-Therefore, kernels with latest security patch levels are preferred while maintaining KMI consistency.
+Therefore, kernels with latest security patch levels are preferred for maintaining the correspondence with KMI.

 Please note: Kernel version and Android version are not necessarily the same!

-If you find that your kernel version is android12-5.10.101, but your Android system version is Android 13 or other; please don't be surprised, because the version number of the Android system is not necessarily the same as the version number of the Linux kernel; The version number of the Linux kernel is generally consistent with the version of the Android system that comes with the device when it is shipped.
+If you find that your kernel version is android12-5.10.101, but your Android system version is Android 13 or other, please don't be surprised, because the version number of the Android system is not necessarily the same as the version number of the Linux kernel.
+The version number of the Linux kernel is generally correspondent to the version of the Android system that comes with the device when it is shipped.
 If the Android system is upgraded later, the kernel version will generally not change.
-If you need to flash, please always refer to the kernel version!!
+So before flashing anything, please always refer to the kernel version!

 Introduction